Import contacts into Contacts on Mac

 You can import contacts from other computers or apps as files in a variety of file types — for example, vCard (with the extension .vcf), archive (.abbu), LDAP Data Interchange Format (.ldif), or a tab-delimited or comma-separated value (.csv) text file.

-In the Contacts app on your Mac, drag the vCard file to the sidebar or the list of contacts in the Contacts window.
+Drag the vCard file to the Contacts icon in the Dock, or to the list of contacts in the Contacts window.

 In Contacts, choose File > Import, then select the vCard file.